emotechlab/ASRClients/README.md

   --base64              Whether to transfer base64 encoded audio or just a binary stream --keep-connection     Whether to keep ws connected after inference finished --auth-token AUTH_TOKEN
-                        Your Emotech authorization token, include it for every requests
+                        Your Emotech authorization token, include it for every request
 ```

 ### `--file` and `--microphone`